-- our expectations regarding the development and clinical benefits of our product candidates; - the results of our research and development efforts and the efficacy of our PMO-based chemistries and other RNA-based technology; - our expectations regarding our ability to become a leading developer and marketer of RNA-based therapeutics; - the efficacy, potency and utility of our product candidates in the treatment of rare and infectious diseases, and their potential to treat a broad number of human diseases; - our expectations regarding the results of preclinical and clinical testing of our product candidates; - our expectations regarding initiating enrollment of a pivotal Phase III trial in late 2013; - our expectations regarding the timing, completion and receipt of results from our ongoing development programs; - the receipt of any required approval from the U.S. Food and Drug Administration, or FDA, or other regulatory approval for our products; - the effect of regulation by FDA and other agencies; - our expectations regarding the markets for our products; - acceptance of our products, if introduced, in the marketplace; - the impact of competitive products, product development, commercialization and technological difficulties; - our expectations regarding partnering opportunities and other strategic transactions; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our plans to file additional patent applications to enhance and protect our existing intellectual property portfolio; - our ability to invalidate some or all of the claims covered by patents issued to competitors - our estimates regarding our future revenues, research and development expenses, other expenses, payments to third parties and changes in staffing levels; - our estimates regarding how long our currently available cash and cash equivalents will be sufficient to finance our operations and statements about our future capital needs;
+- our expectations regarding the development and clinical benefits of our product candidates; - the results of our research and development efforts and the efficacy of our PMO-based chemistries and other RNA-based technology; - our expectations regarding our ability to become a leading developer and marketer of RNA-based therapeutics; - the efficacy, potency and utility of our product candidates in the treatment of rare and infectious diseases, and their potential to treat a broad number of human diseases; - our expectations regarding the results of preclinical and clinical testing of our product candidates; - our expectations regarding the timing for initiating a confirmatory clinical study and for filing a new drug application for eteplirsen; - our expectations regarding the timing, completion and receipt of results from our ongoing development programs; - the timing of and requirements the Company must comply with to receive any required approvals from the U.S. Food and Drug Administration (FDA) or other regulatory approvals for our products; - the effect of regulation by the FDA and other agencies on the Company and development of our product candidates; - our expectations regarding the markets for our products; - acceptance of our products, if introduced, in the marketplace; - the impact of competitive products, product development, commercialization and technological difficulties; - our expectations regarding partnering opportunities and other strategic transactions; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our plans to file additional patent applications to enhance and protect our existing intellectual property portfolio; - our ability to invalidate some or all of the claims covered by patents issued to competitors;

-- our ability to increase the scale of our manufacturing to provide our product to patients in larger scale clinical trials or in potential commercial quantities; - our ability to operate our business without infringing the intellectual property rights of others; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our plans to file additional patent applications to enhance and protect our existing intellectual property portfolio; - our estimates regarding our future revenues, research and development expenses, other expenses, payments to third parties and changes in staffing levels; - our estimates regarding how long our currently available cash and cash equivalents will be sufficient to finance our operations and statements about our future capital needs; - our expectations about funding from the government and other sources; and - other factors set forth below under the heading "Risk Factors".
+- our estimates regarding our future revenues, research and development expenses, other expenses, payments to third parties and changes in staffing levels; - our estimates regarding how long our currently available cash and cash equivalents will be sufficient to finance our operations and statements about our future capital needs; - our ability to increase the scale of our manufacturing to provide our product to patients in larger scale clinical trials or in potential commercial quantities; - our ability to operate our business without infringing the intellectual property rights of others; - our expectations about funding from government and other sources; and - other factors set forth below under the heading "Risk Factors".